 for the largest number of memories that can be stored and retrieved at velocity $v$. $\Delta E(v,d) = (4dw-3\gamma v-2dR)(-v\gamma+2dR)/4d $.
 Fig.\ref{fig:capacity} shows that our numerics agree well with this formula, showing a novel dependence of the capacity of a neural network on the speed of retrieval and the strength of the external drive.

 In this paper, we found that the non-equilibrium statistical mechanics of a strongly interacting neural network can be captured by a simple equivalence principle and a disorder-induced temperature for the network's collective coordinate.
 Consequently, we were able to derive a velocity-dependent bound on the number of simultaneous memories that can be stored and retrieved from a network.
 Our approach used specific functional forms for, e.g., the current profile $I^{cup}(n-vt)$.
-However, our bound simply reflects the finite response time in moving emergent objects like a magnetic domain in a ferromagnet using space and time varying external fields and we expect it to hold qualitatively for other related models \cite{Hopfield2015-wt}.
-Such general theoretical principles are needed to connect to recent time-resolved experiments in neuroscience\cite{ Kim2017-zs,Turner-Evans2017-ch,Hardcastle2015-as} on the response of such collective coordinates to external perturbations.
+However, our bound simply reflects the finite response time in moving emergent objects, much like moving a magnetic domain in a ferromagnet using space and time varying fields.
+Thus we expect our bound to hold qualitatively for other related models \cite{Hopfield2015-wt}.
+Such general theoretical principles on driven neural networks are needed to connect to recent time-resolved experiments in neuroscience\cite{ Kim2017-zs,Turner-Evans2017-ch,Hardcastle2015-as} on the response of neural networks to dynamic perturbations.

 \acknowledgements{We thank Jeremy England, Ila Fiete, John Hopfield, and Dmitry Krotov for discussions.
 AM and DS are grateful for support from the Simons Foundation MMLS investigator program.
 We acknowledge the University of Chicago Research Computing Center for support of this work.}